shadowfiga/abetterme-bachelors/README.md

-# The development of ABetterMe with theFlutter framework
+# The development of ABetterMe with the Flutter framework
 Final bachelors thesis.